FAQ¶

 MolPy and mBuild¶

-mBuild is a powerful template-based framework for constructing molecules and hierarchical structures.
-It is excellent for assembling reusable building blocks.
+mBuild is a widely used template-based framework for constructing molecules and hierarchical structures.
+It is especially effective for assembling reusable building blocks.

 MolPy differs in several ways: